 Because the light of God will expose what is truly in my heart, I must allow Him to cleanse me from the danger of selfish motivation.
 Luke 6:45 ESV reads, “The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks.”
 I might be able to fool everyone with my actions and words, but according to the Holy Bible, God already knows by looking into my heart what my true intentions are.

 This is why using God as a vending machine will never result in giving us what we truly need.
-You see, vending machines give us what we want, while God gives us what we truly need.
+Vending machines give us what we want, while God gives us what we truly need.

 The Lord will hear and answer your prayer for holiness.
 Ezekiel 36: 26 says, And I will give you a new heart, and a new spirit I will put within you.
 And I will remove the heart of stone from your flesh and give you a heart of flesh.